 About a month before, you want to have the following sections in place for a great experience for your hackers

 - Schedule: This is a great way to increase visibility and to keep hackers informed what to expect at different times during your hackathon.

 - Venue: An address can help hackers from other universities find your building.

 - Link to your Hackathon Chat Channel: Set up a single channel of communication for day-of updates

 - Prizes: Get your hackers excited by revealing the prizes from time to time as they get finalized!

 - Tracks: Let hackers know about the different themes they can work upon during the hackathon.

 - Speakers, Judges & Mentors: It's best to include information about the different people attending your hackathon with different roles, to thank them as well as to let hackers know of their presence.
 This will also help on the day of to manage hacker interaction.

-- You should update this site on a rolling basis as you land speakers and sponsors, create your schedule, confirm transportation offerings for In-Person events, etc.
+- You should update this site on a rolling basis as you land speakers and sponsors, create your schedule, confirm transportation offerings, etc.

 - As early as possible, celebrate what differentiates your event.

 - It's never too early to open registration.
 Check out MyMLH for an awesome single sign on solution to make signing up for your hackathon really simple!